juergenweb/JkImagePlaceholder/README.md

 Processwire module for easy creation of placeholder images on the frontend.
 Uses TrueType fonts for the placeholder text (fe Sorry, no pic!).

-Features:
+Benefits:

 - 2 TTFs are shipped with this module by default (FjallaOne-Regular.ttf and Lobster-Regular.ttf).
 - Allows upload and deletion of other fonts
-- Allows scanning of the complete site to find and use other TruetypeFonts (fe used by templates or other modules)
+- Allows scanning the complete site to find and use other TrueTypeFonts (fe used by templates or other modules)
 - Preview of all fonts in the select font input field - you can see how the font looks like
 - Global setting of various colors: background color, text color,..
 - Supports adding of text shadow to the placeholder text